 Schools have closed for a virus threat, and many students are now learning from home.
 It’s a new world.
-How can educators work with parents to sustain student learning, and not go crazy?
+How can educators work with parents to sustain student learning, and not go crazy with remote learning in the age of COVID?

 By sharing ideas and best practices in classroom management, applied to the home setting.
 We brought together educators from around the country to share their best practices for this new learning environment.